Laurel Northouse, PhD, RN, FAAN

 - Predictors of emotional and physical well-being in cancer survivors and their family caregivers

 Dr. Northouse is a nurse scientist in the field of cancer research.
 She has conducted numerous of studies that describe the effect of cancer on the family, and developed a model to identify patients and family members at higher risk of developing emotional distress following a diagnosis of cancer.

 Dr. Northouse's research has been funded by the National Institute for Nursing Research, National Cancer Institute, American Cancer Society, Rosalynn Carter Institute for Caregiving, and Michigan Institute for Clinical and Health Research.

 Current Research Grants and Programs:

-- Implementation of an Evidence-based Program of Care for People with Cancer and Their Caregivers in the Wellness Community (Co-investigator) Grant from Michigan Institute for Clinical and Health Care Research
+- Implementation of an Evidence-based Program of Care for People with Cancer and Their Caregivers in the Cancer Support Community (Co-Investigator).
+Grant from the Michigan Institute for Clinical and Health Care Research

-Prior to achieving emerita faculty status, Dr. Northouse’s primary teaching responsibilities were courses on research methods at the undergraduate, masters, and doctoral levels and on implementing evidence-based research findings in practice settings.
+Prior to achieving emerita faculty status, Dr. Northouse’s primary teaching responsibilities were courses on research methods at the undergraduate, masters, and doctoral levels and on implementing evidence-based research findings in nursing practice.
 She was also a frequent guest lecturer for undergraduate courses on topics related to helping families of patients with a serious illness.
 She gave guest lectures in the School of Nursing and in the School of Public Health on topics that pertained to conducting theory-based intervention studies.
 Dr. Northouse has directed a number of doctoral dissertations and masters research projects on topics related to cancer survivorship, caregiving, family communication, and psychosocial adjustment to chronic illness.

 Affiliations / Service